Israeli war crimes in the Gaza war: Destruction of religious, cultural and historic sites

 The Holy Family Church, one of the buildings damaged by Israel.

 A report in early November 2023 listed over 100 significant cultural heritage sites with religious, cultural and historical importance that Israel had partly or completely destroyed.

-In January 2024 BBC has verified 74 cases where religious sites were damaged or destroyed, of which 72 were mosques and two were churches.
-I n October 2024, the Palestinian Authority's Ministry of Awqaf and Religious Affairs in Gaza estimated that 814 mosques and three churches were destroyed since the war started and a further 148 mosques damaged with the repair costs of over 350 million dollars.
+In January 2024, the BBC has verified 74 cases where religious sites were damaged or destroyed, of which 72 were mosques and two were churches.
+In October 2024, the Palestinian Authority's Ministry of Awqaf and Religious Affairs in Gaza estimated that 814 mosques and three churches were destroyed since the war started and a further 148 mosques damaged with the repair costs of over 350 million dollars.

 The Nation wrote that the destruction of the Great Omari Mosque in particular, originally a fifth-century Byzantine church, was "a crime against cultural heritage.
 But more importantly... part of a campaign of total annihilation... a deliberate element of the Israeli campaign to erase all traces of Palestinian life.".